Duke-Skygawker/Vanilla-Javascript-Webpack-template/README.md

 ### Webpack is configured to watch for changes and build a new main js automatically, just run
 npm run build

+!!!
+IMPORTANT !!!

+Images/styling has to imported into the Javascript modules to be bundled correctly in dist